algorithmiaio/model-deployment/jenkins_deploy_algorithmia/README.md

-# Model Deployment with Jenkins

-Deploy a machine learning models to Algorithmia via Jenkins CI/CD
+# Deploy and redeploy machine learning models to Algorithmia via Jenkins CI/CD

+Continuous Integration & Deployment are standard practice in the world of software development, and Machine Learning is no exception: you need a robust CI/CD workflow to ensure that your latest models are deployed efficiently and correctly into production.

+Algorithmia supports deployment and redeployment via the [the Algo Management API]({{site.baseurl}}/algorithm-development/algorithm-management-api), and this is easily integrated into CI/CD tools such as Jenkins.
+With Algorithmia and your favorite CI/CD tool, your models are deployed as soon as they are ready, and can be instantly redeployed whenever an approved retrained model is available.

+## Step 1: Setting up Jenkins to deploy to Algorithmia

-## Add Job: Jenkins "freestyle" project
+### Option A: Jenkins "freestyle" project

 Copy [jenkins_jobs/Deploy Pretrained Model Freestyle](jenkins_jobs) into your Jenkis server's [jobs folder](https://wiki.jenkins.io/display/JENKINS/Administering+Jenkins), or create a new "freestyle" project manually with the following settings: